dashtin/xutingdai.github.io/_pages/about.md

 # ✨ Resources of Chinese feminism
 - [Chinesefeminism](https://chinesefeminism.org/online-lectures/), Let feminism in China be passed down through generations.
 - [upwomxn](https://upwomxn.org), A community promotes the communication among the Chinese femimist and LGBTQ+ community.
-I am honored to a member of this group, I have been continuously gaining knowledge and support from the community, so I encourage you to reach out to any community that resonates with you.
+I am honored to a member of this group.